mpanko/denisasvach/content/projects/double-sided-structure.md

       comfortable, while the outer surfaces are sharp and uninviting.
 The object combines soft white cotton with perforated metal mesh, and the costume uses the same cotton alongside plastic netting.

-      The Double-Sided Structure project was created during my student exchange at the Academy of Arts, Architecture and Design in Prague, Czech Republic, in 2015.
-  - type: text
-    content: |-
-      object, dress: Denisa Svachova

-      photo: Filip Kartousek

-      model: Denisa Svachova, Katerina Urbanova
   - type: image
     span: false
     vertical: false